Union Fact & Fiction

 Fact:

-Unions are not for-profit organizations.
-Money that workers pay in dues goes into running the organization, primarily in the form of representation.
-Dues levels are set by each local union through a democratic process.
+Unions are not-for-profit organizations.
+The money that workers pay in dues goes into running the organization, primarily in the form of representation.
+Dues levels are set by each Local Union through a democratic process.
 The gains workers see in pay, benefits, and fair treatment thanks to their unions are far greater than the small cost of union dues.

 Fiction: